 Linda is the most decorated, beribboned home preserver on the planet, with more than 900 awards in food competitions across the country.
 Her books “Blue Ribbon Preserves: Secrets to Award-Winning Jams, Jellies, Marmalades and More,” and “175 Best Jams, Jellies, Marmalades and Other Soft Spreads” are authoritative, instructional, practical guides to cranking out soon-to-be legendary jars from your own kitchen.

-So when she greeted me at the Orange County Fair last month with a jar of Cherry Jam, I was elated.
+So when she greeted me at the Orange County Fair last month with a jar of Bing Cherry Jam, I was elated.
 Oh joy, oh rapture!
 We were both there to judge culinary competitions, but all I could think about was cracking open the lid on that jam.

-Recipe: Bing Cherry Jam
+Blue Ribbon Bing Cherry Jam

 - 4 cups pitted and chopped fresh, ripe Bing cherries (about 3 pounds)

 - 1 (3-ounce) pouch liquid pectin (repeat: liquid pectin, not dry pectin)

 - 1 teaspoon pure almond extract